Quiet quitting: What TikTok Teaches Us About "Silent Quitters"

 The videos feature a wide variety of profiles from around the world.The manual and subsequently automated textualanalysis we conducted—which was presented at the 2023 conference of the Association francophone de gestion des ressources humaines (AGRH)—highlighted several key aspects of this phenomenon.

-Some people continue to work as usual but without crossing certain boundaries they set for themselves: “no overtime, “no extra tasks.”
-They say they are “doing the bare minimum”; they may also deliberately “turn in work late,” or even claim that they are “not adhering to the schedule.”
+Some continue to work as usual but without crossing certain boundaries they set for themselves: “no overtime, “no extra tasks.”
+They say they are “doing the bare minimum”; they may also deliberately “turn in work late,” or even claim they are “not adhering to the schedule.”

 Take a step back

-Another set of reasons relates to perceived work overload.
+Another set of reasons relates to the perceived work overload.
 The “quiet quitter” has “no time, no vacation”; they suffer from “burnout.”
 They may also feel that they receive “no recognition from [“their”] employer for [“their”] work.”
 Some of the reasons cited also relate to societal issues to which they are reacting: a “deep unease [“inherent in”] the world of work” as a whole; “post-COVID reflection and self-questioning”; or even the “aftermath of the Great Resignation.”

-For HR to spot early warning signs
+For HR to identify early warning signs

 Nevertheless, this research offers human resources managers new avenues for identifying career transitions before they actually occur.